rubenwardy/renewedtab_website/privacy_policy.md

 See [Unsplash's Privacy Policy](https://unsplash.com/privacy).

-Widgets such as the Feed widget may fetch information directly from the specified website.
+Widgets such as the Feed widget may fetch information directly from the specified URL.

 ## Location